Skip to main content

 Then follow the installation for developers below.
 We have a package on pip, but it currently lags behind the github repo.

-On CentOS7, we’ve tested yum install python-matplotlib python-matplotlib-qt4 python-devel sympy h5py python-tables scipy (after running yum install epel-release to install the EPEL distribution).
-Then follow the installation for developers below.
+On CentOS7, we’ve tested yum install python-matplotlib python-devel sympy h5py python-tables scipy (after running yum install epel-release to install the EPEL distribution).
+Install PySide6 separately if you want the Qt GUIs, then follow the installation for developers below.

 On Debian, we’ve tested sudo apt-get install -y python3 python3-matplotlib libpython3.7 python3-dev python3-sympy python3-h5py python3-tables python3-scipy python3-setuptools gfortran pip.
 Then follow the installation for developers below.